 Amani CBO began life in 2001, founded by 15 local school leavers from different clan and ethnic backgrounds.
-Registered in Mount Elgon District in 2003, by the end of 2004 it had recruited 42 members and developed an organisational leadership and management structure, with the help of the National Council of Churches of Kenya and Action Aid.
+Registered in Mount Elgon District in 2003, by the end of 2004 it had recruited 42 members and working with 20 community self help groups.
+As parts of its growth, the organization developed its leadership and management structure to allow effective implementation of its activities.

 Amani CBO was founded to develop youth reintegration and reconciliation activities in the wake of the violence surrounding the 1992 elections.
 It also works to address youth poverty and illiteracy, as well as on HIV/Aids issues, as part of its overall vision of a just and poverty-free Kenya.

 Amani CBO works on the following thematic areas: